bhou/ananas-examples/README.md

 ## Examples

-### Fifa Player 2019 Analysis
+### FifaPlayer2019

-A simple analysis of the Fifa player 2019
+A simple analysis of the Fifa player 2019.

+More examples coming soon ...